robinrendle/robinrendle.com/_essays/futures-of-typography.md

 date: 2017-01-06 12:25:00 -08:00
 tags:
 - featured
-City: San Francisco
+city: San Francisco
-Country: California
+country: California
 extract: What are the skills we need to contribute to the future of typography?
 And what do two ghostly figures from the 15th century have to do with that future?
 layout: essays/futures-of-typography